-- All tickets are final sale.
+- All ticket sales are final.
 No refunds, exchanges or replacement tickets.

-- All ticket prices include wine, food (if it is a food event), gratuities, service charges and taxes.
+- It’s a deal!
+All ticket prices include wine, food (if it is a food event), gratuities, service charges and taxes.
+No additional charges.

 - Please taste responsibly.
 Make a plan to get home safely.

 - Festival events begin promptly.
-Seating for latecomers at formal sit-down tastings is not guaranteed and money will not be refunded.
+Seating for latecomers at sit-down seminars or lunches is not guaranteed and money will not be refunded.

 Words to the Wise

 - Buy early!
 Many events will sell out in advance.

 - Ticket limits may apply to some events.